phcode-dev/phoenix/src/assets/default-project/en/Newly_added_features.md

 ## File and project icons
 `Added on June,2022`

-We have applied a fresh coat of paint to the icons ni files panel.
+We have applied a fresh coat of paint to the icons in files panel.

 ## New Project Welcome Screen
 `Added on May,2022`